jhelvy/2026-ies-symposium/README.md

-Slides for my talk at the Cosmos Club
+Slides for the 2026 IES Symposium at U. Michigan

-April 22, 2016, Washington, DC
+Session: Behavioral Aspects of the Energy Transition

+May 27, 2016, Ann Arbor, MI